Students' Rights When Evicted, Doubled Up, or Homeless

 The Youth Services Network provides information about shelter and services for youth experiencing homelessness.
 Learn more here

-The Handbook of the Streets is published by St. Stephens Human Services.
+Handbook of the Streets is published by Agate Housing + Services.
 It is a resource guide for people who are homeless and for those living in extreme poverty.
 The handbook provides information about the following community resources.

 - Public Assistance